louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### The American Association of Endocrine Surgeons guidelines for the definitive surgical management of thyroid disease in adults [^19a37e9c].
 AAES (2020).
 High credibility.

-Calcium supplementation after thyroidectomy—risk and protocols indicate that because 2 contralateral parathyroid glands remain in situ, there is no risk of hypocalcemia with initial lobectomy and no need to measure postoperative calcium.
-After total or completion thyroidectomy, common approaches include postoperative serum calcium measurement with selective calcium±calcitriol supplementation, routine prophylactic calcium±calcitriol for all patients, or PTH-guided early supplementation.
-In a prospective cohort study of >400 patients, PTH-based selective dosing of calcium and vitamin D reduced symptoms of hypocalcemia and critically low calcium levels.
+Calcium supplementation after thyroidectomy — risk and protocols indicate that because 2 contralateral parathyroid glands remain in situ, there is no risk of hypocalcemia with initial lobectomy and no need to measure postoperative calcium.
+After total or completion thyroidectomy, common approaches include postoperative serum calcium measurement with selective calcium ± calcitriol supplementation, routine prophylactic calcium ± calcitriol for all patients, or PTH-guided early supplementation.
+In a prospective cohort study of > 400 patients, PTH-based selective dosing of calcium and vitamin D reduced symptoms of hypocalcemia and critically low calcium levels.

 ---